 The 80 cabins, in eight categories, are situated on three decks.
 The majority of staterooms measure between 162 and 194 square feet.
-There are five suites forward on the upper Carmargue Deck that measure 305 square feet.
+There are five suites forward on the upper Camargue Deck that measure 305 square feet.
 The Royal Suite, on the same deck, measures 410 square feet.
-The largest suite has a separate living room and a bathroom with a separate rain shower and bathtub.
+The largest suite has a separate living room and a bathroom with a rain shower and bathtub.

 Standard cabin amenities include a marble bathroom with L'Occitane products, towel warmer, bathrobe and slippers, hair dryer, safe, flat-screen TV and complimentary bottled water.
 Additional amenities in each suite include butler service, room service breakfast, daily fruit and cookie plates and evening canapes, DVD player, iPod dock, tea- and coffeemaker, refrigerator, bottle of wine on arrival and free laundry service.

 Sign Up for Price Drop Alerts